DataDog/documentation/content/en/security/cspm/findings.md

 3. If the finding status has changed, click **See Latest State**.
 4. Click **View Finding**.

-{{< img src="security/cspm/findings/muted-findings-timeline-graph.png" alt="The Resource Evaluation Over Time graph shows the history of the finding including periods when it was muted" style="width:80%;">}}
+{{< img src="security/cspm/findings/muted-findings-timeline-graph.png" alt="The resource evaluation over time timeline shows the history of the finding including periods when it was muted" style="width:100%;">}}

 On the **Message** tab, use the **Resource evaluation over time** timeline to view when the finding was muted or unmuted over a specified period of time (up to six months).

-{{< img src="security/cspm/findings/muted-findings-timeline.png" alt="The Timeline tab shows a chronological history of the finding including details on when a finding was muted" style="width:80%;">}}
+{{< img src="security/cspm/findings/muted-findings-timeline.png" alt="The Timeline tab shows a chronological history of the finding including details on when a finding was muted" style="width:100%;">}}

-Click the **Timeline** tab to view a chronological history of the finding, including the name of the person who made the change and the reason specified for justifying the suppression.
+Click the **Timeline** tab to view a chronological history of the finding.
+Hover over a mute or unmute action to view additional details, such as the reason for the mute, how long the mute was intended to last, and who muted it.

 ## Further reading